On this page:

 Yes, the property was deep cleaned before the start of your tenancy.
 Note that some of your flat mates may arrive before you and we will not clean the property again specifically ahead of your arrival, however when you move in you will form a household together and should clean communal areas together as you normally would – we find that devising a cleaning rota together soon after your arrival works best.
-You should only arrive during national lockdown if you are eligible to do so as outlined in the government guidance.
+You should only arrive if you are eligible to do so as outlined in the Government guidance.

 If you are required to self-isolate whilst feeling unwell or waiting for test results, the University will guide and support you on next steps.

 Should you need to self-isolate, you will need to arrange online deliveries and observe social distancing guidelines when accepting these deliveries.